Ng Man-tat

 Richard Ng Man-tat (吳孟達, 2 January 1952 – 27 February 2021), commonly called Uncle Tat (達叔), was a Hong Kong actor originally from Fujian.
-He was a veteran in the Hong Kong film industry, with dozens of awards, including Best Supporting Actor at the 10th Hong Kong Film Awards for his role in A Moment of Romance.
+He was a veteran with dozens of awards in the Hong Kong film industry, including Best Supporting Actor at the 10th Hong Kong Film Awards for his role in A Moment of Romance.
 Ng was best known for his comedic roles alongside Stephen Chow and was a versatile actor with many memorable performances throughout his career.

 Early life

 Richard Ng Man-tat was born on Gulangyu island in Xiamen, Fujian, on 2 January 1952.
 He had an older sister and two younger brothers.
+As such, his mother tongue was actually Hokkien, but his younger brothers cannot speak it at all.
 Ng's family migrated to Hong Kong when he was five.
 The family relied on his father's monthly income of HK$500 to survive.
-Ng studied at Aberdeen Technical School, where he took a mechanical course to help provide for the family.
+Ng studied at Aberdeen Technical School, where he taught a mechanical course to help provide for the family.